Francisco I. Madero

-Madero was enormously popular among many sectors, but he did not immediately assume the presidency.
-An interim president was installed and elections were scheduled.
+Madero was enormously popular among many sectors but did not immediately assume the presidency.
+An interim president was installed, and elections were scheduled.
 Madero was elected in a landslide and sworn into office on 6 November 1911.
-The Madero administration soon encountered opposition, both from conservatives and from more radical revolutionaries.
+The Madero administration soon encountered opposition from conservatives and more radical revolutionaries.
 Hesitation to implement large-scale land reform efforts upset many of his followers, who viewed it as a promised demand from conflict participation.
 Workers also became disillusioned by his moderate policies.
-Former supporter Emiliano Zapata declared himself in rebellion against Madero in the 1911 Plan of Ayala; and in the north, former loyalist Pascual Orozco led an insurrection against him.
-Foreign investors became concerned that Madero was unable to maintain political stability, while foreign governments were concerned that a destabilized Mexico would threaten international order.
+Former supporter Emiliano Zapata declared himself in rebellion against Madero in the Plan of Ayala, and in the north, Pascual Orozco led an insurrection against him.
+Foreign investors became concerned that Madero could not maintain political stability, while foreign governments were concerned that a destabilized Mexico would threaten international order.

-In February 1913, a coup d'état led by conservative Generals Félix Díaz (a nephew of Porfirio Díaz), Bernardo Reyes, and Victoriano Huerta was staged in Mexico City, with the latter taking the presidency.
-Madero was captured and assassinated along with vice-president José María Pino Suárez in a series of events now called the Ten Tragic Days, where his brother Gustavo was tortured and killed.
+In February 1913, a coup d'état backed by the United States and led by conservative generals Félix Díaz (a nephew of Porfirio Díaz), Bernardo Reyes, and Victoriano Huerta was staged in Mexico City, with the latter taking the presidency.
+Madero was captured and assassinated along with vice president José María Pino Suárez in a series of events now called the Ten Tragic Days, during which his brother Gustavo was tortured and killed.
 After his assassination, Madero became a unifying force among revolutionary factions against the Huerta regime.
-In the north, Venustiano Carranza, then Governor of Coahuila, led the nascent Constitutionalist Army; meanwhile Zapata continued his rebellion against the Federal Government under the Plan of Ayala.
+In the north, Venustiano Carranza, then governor of Coahuila, led the nascent Constitutionalist Army; meanwhile, Zapata continued his rebellion against the federal government under the Plan of Ayala.
 Once Huerta was ousted in July 1914, the revolutionary coalitions met in the Convention of Aguascalientes, where disagreements persisted, and Mexico entered a new stage of civil war.